genomicare/docs/docs/experiments/README.md

 * Text generation: solve most NLP as text generation problem (GPT, GPT2 based)

 #### Machine Translation
-> Currently we're using commercial API from other big tech on this subject, but translation.
+> Currently we're using commercial API from other big tech on this subject, but high performance translation on designated context can be achieved given enough labeled data.
+(Fine-tuning translation model)

 ## Graph Learning